ndaidong/paypal-nvp-api/README.md

 ```
 paypal.formatCurrency(12); // = '$12.00'
 paypal.formatCurrency(12.5); // = '$12.50'
-// note that it just accepts Number, so
+// note that only Number is accepted, so
 paypal.formatCurrency('$12.00'); // = '$0.00'
 ```

-Currently, this method only supports USD.
+Currently, this method just supports USD.

 # Test